mahilab/Syntacts/tutorials/draw.md

 Next, we will create a class `SyntactsDraw` which subclasses `Application` from mahi-gui. `Application` provides us with a window and OpenGL context.
 You don't actually need to know anything about OpenGL for this tutorial, because we will be using [ImGui](https://github.com/ocornut/imgui) to draw our widgets and 2D graphics.
 ImGui is an incredibly powerful, yet simple "immediate-mode" GUI library for C++ and is excellent for creating quick interfaces. mahi-gui comes pre-integrated with ImGui, so we can use it without any additional setup.

 We need to call `Application`'s constructor from our class's constructor to establish the window size and name.
-We will also go ahead and set our theme for ImGui, and disable Viewports (i.e. multi-window features) since we only need once window.
+We will also go ahead and set a theme for ImGui, and disable ImGui Viewports (i.e. multi-window features) since we only need one window.

 Next, we override `Application`'s `update` method.
 This function will be called every frame before the window is rendered.
 It is here that we will put our ImGui window code and application logic.
 The *ImGui window* is a separate concept from the *application window* (i.e. the window created by the operating system).
 It can be thought of as a window within a window.
 The ImGui window content starts at `ImGui::Begin` and ends with `ImGui::End`.
 All code in between these two functions will compose our user interface.
-We will set the window's position and size so that it exactly matches the Application window frame size.
+We will set the window's position and size so that it exactly matches the Application window size.

 ```cpp
 /// Syntacts Array Drawing Application